RealYuri001/basic-global-ban/README.md

 basic-global-ban
 ----------------

 **Warning!
-This code is required a newest version of py-cord, due to breaking change about bans.
+You have to install a newest version of py-cord, due to breaking change about bans.
 See this PR for more info.**

 https://github.com/Pycord-Development/pycord/pull/1217